TimJung/TimJung/README.md

 # Welcome Earthling 🌍, alien 👽, or inter-dimensional entity 🌌

 You have arrived at my github.
-Every moment in your life has brought you here to this very time & place.
+Every moment in your life has brought you here to this time & place.
 Truly, tragic.
 You had so much potential.

 ## About me